rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     Little children, keep yourselves from idols.
 Amen.

-The Mosaic law forbids man-made graven images, "molten gods" such as the golden calf.
+The Mosaic law rightly forbids man-made graven images, "molten gods" such as the golden calf -- which was a near universal practice in the ancient world.
-Christ elevated this prohibition to anything outside of Himself.
+Christ elevated this prohibition to anything outside of Himself, fulfilling the greatest commandment to love God with all your heart, mind, and soul.
 We are to worship the one true God, whose word became flesh, the only begotten Son of God.

-Christ was both the sacrifice and the icon -- no molten image could contain the Son of God, but man was made in the image and likeness of God, thus the living God became a living icon (a man without sin), who was the sacrifice for our salvation.
+Christ was the image and also the sacrifice -- no molten image could contain the Son of God, but man was made in the image and likeness of God, thus the living God became a living icon (a man without sin), who was the sacrifice for our salvation.

 The life of Christ is a clear testament to why we cannot worship "molten gods", for we are created in the image and likeness of God and cannot worship that which is not Christ Jesus.